Help to pay for childcare

 For more details contact:

-You cannot get tax-free childcare if you are already claiming child tax credit, working tax credit, universal credit or childcare vouchers.
-If you are getting one of these, and you apply for tax-free childcare, it will stop and you may be financially worse off.
+You cannot get tax-free childcare if you are already claiming child tax credit, working tax credit or universal credit.
+If you are getting one of these, and you apply for tax-free childcare, it will stop, and you may be financially worse off.

 For more information see: www.gov.uk/get-tax-free-childcare.